-An update for Health Care Workers

-Centre for Respiratory Disease and Meningitis

-National Institute for Communicable Diseases

-April 2019

-Meningococcal disease is a severe but uncommon infection that occurs when meningococcal bacteria (Neisseria meningitidis) invade the blood or cerebrospinal fluid from the throat or nose.
+Meningococcal Disease An update for Health Care Workers 26 January 2024 Outbreak Response Unit, Division of Public Health Surveillance and Response Centre for Respiratory Diseases and Meningitis National Institute for Communicable Diseases (NICD) Meningococcal disease is a severe but uncommon infection that occurs when meningococcal bacteria (Neisseria meningitidis) invade the blood or cerebrospinal fluid from the throat or nose.
 Disease onset is rapid and severe and all cases require urgent medical attention.
 Even with access to the best medical care 17% of cases are fatal with a similar proportion of survivors suffering lifelong complications, such as loss of limb(s), deafness, nervous system problems, or brain damage.
 Meningococcal disease is endemic to South Africa, occurring all year round with a peak from June to October.
-In 2017, the annual incidence was 0.2 cases per 100,000 population.
 The majority of disease in South Africa is caused by serogroups B and W, followed by C and Y. Infants are the most affected followed by a second peak in the 15-24 year age category.

-Although more than one clinical syndrome can occur simultaneously, invasive meningococcal disease occurs in two main forms:

-- meningococcal meningitis when the bacteria infect the lining around the brain and spinal cord - meningococcal septicaemia when the bacteria invade the bloodstream.
+Although more than one clinical syndrome can occur simultaneously, invasive meningococcal disease occurs in two main forms: - meningococcal meningitis - when the bacteria infect the lining around the brain and spinal cord, and - meningococcal septicaemia - when the bacteria invade the bloodstream.

-Signs and symptoms

-Persons with meningococcal meningitis or septicaemia may start out with flu-like symptoms which rapidly progress (sometimes within hours) causing severe illness or even death.
+Signs and symptoms Persons with meningococcal meningitis or septicaemia may start out with flu-like symptoms which rapidly progress (sometimes within hours) causing severe illness or even death.
 Health care workers should consider meningococcal disease when persons present with a non-specific illness that is rapidly deteriorating.
 Common symptoms occurring in children and adults could include: sudden onset of a high fever, severe headache, neck stiffness, dislike of bright lights (photophobia), vomiting and/or severe diarrhoea or stomach pains, painful joints, pale and blotchy skin, very cold hands and feet, seizures, and/or drowsiness that can deteriorate into a coma.
 Symptoms in infants are harder to detect and could include: a fever with cold peripheries, high pitched moaning or whimpering, blank staring, inactivity, drowsiness, poor feeding, opisthotonus (neck retraction with arching of the back), and/or a pale and blotchy complexion.
 A late symptom of septicaemia is the characteristic purpuric rash.
 It begins as a cluster of pinprick blood spots under the skin, spreading to form bruises.
 The rash can appear anywhere on the body and does not fade when pressed under the bottom of a glass (tumbler test).
 Development of this rash is a medical emergency.

-Treatment

-Suspected meningococcal disease is a medical emergency and treatment should not be delayed (even whilst awaiting transfer, lumbar puncture, imaging, or laboratory confirmation).
+Treatment Suspected meningococcal disease is a medical emergency and treatment should not be delayed (even whilst awaiting transfer, lumbar puncture, imaging, or laboratory confirmation).

+26 January 2024

+Meningococcal Disease

+An update for Health Care Workers

+Outbreak Response Unit, Division of Public Health Surveillance and Response Centre for Respiratory Diseases and Meningitis National Institute for Communicable Diseases (NICD)

 Intravenous ceftriaxone (adults: 2g 12 hourly or infants/children: 50mg/kg/dose 12 hourly) or cefotaxime (adults: 2g 6 hourly or infants/children: 50mg/kg/dose 6 hourly) should always be used for empiric therapy for suspected bacterial meningitis.
 Once confirmed meningococcal septicaemia/meningitis, the recommended drug of choice is high dose IV benzyl penicillin (adults: 5 MU 6 hourly or infants/children: 100,000 U/kg/dose 6 hourly) for 5-7 days.

 Patients with known or suspected meningitis should ideally be isolated at the time of admission in a single bedded ward with respiratory droplet precautions, and can be transferred to a general ward after receiving 24 hours of treatment with a drug that will eliminate nasopharyngeal carriage (ceftriaxone/ cefotaxime).
 Patients on penicillin alone should receive chemoprophylaxis to eradicate nasopharyngeal carriage.

 Laboratory Diagnosis

 Confirmation of disease requires either: